 In the Boys' Prep School, a significant number of pupils are prepared for the 10+ and 11+ examinations through specific additional classes.
-A holistic approach is taken whereby the Headteacher and Deputy Head, Teaching and Learning, discuss appropriate schools with each pupil's family, putting in place targeted measures to support the pupil through the process.
+A holistic approach is taken whereby the Head Teacher and Heads of Department for English and Maths discuss appropriate schools with each pupil's family, putting in place targeted measures to support the pupil through the process.
+Please refer to the Senior School Process documentation for further information.